tdwg/bii/projects/README.md

 # Biodiversity Information Projects of the World

+### Background
-The TDWG Infrastructure Project (2005-2007) created an online database for compiling a list of biodiversity information projects.
-The structure of the database was created by Ricardo Pereira.
-It was designed to work as the back end of a web content management system, Typo3, ver 4, and was populated through a web interface.
-Typo3 supported version management, so previous versions of records were retained and the raw data contain multiple entries for any record that was edited.
+The TDWG Infrastructure Project (2005-2007) created an online index to biodiversity information projects.
+The index was active from 2007 through 2015.
+The raw data file was posted here in late 2015.

+### Technical information
+The interface to the index was created with a web content management system (Typo3, ver 4) and a backend database of MySQL tables.
+The structure and data contained in the MySQL tables are provided below.

 The data definition language (DDL) and data for this table were exported on 2015-11-24, as:
  - tx_tdwgbiodivprojects_projects.csv